 It is increasingly important to develop effective strategies for promoting self-care and self-management by patients and citizens.
 Governments seek to develop healthcare systems that guarantee high quality care with a special focus on the ageing population and the increase in chronic diseases.
 Interventions that enable self-management can provide a solution.
 COMPAR-EU identifies such interventions and helps patients to find the best solution for their specific condition.

-What´s the COMPAR-EU´s benefit for patients?
+What is COMPAR-EU´s benefits for patients?

 What are self-management interventions (SMIs)?

 Self-management interventions (SMIs) are activities or procedures that aim to improve the way patients self-manage their chronic condition (how they deal with the day-to-day consequences of their condition and how to reach or maintain an optimal quality of life).
 The types of SMIs range from the provision of condition-specific information to extensive health programmes.
 SMIs are important healthcare interventions as they can help to change behaviour and improve health outcomes.
 They include regular assessment of progress and problems.

 European Patients’ Forum (EPF) contributes to COMPAR-EU, ensuring that the patient perspective is considered in all aspects and stages of the project.
 Click here to get to know the EPF team.
 Further information on the tasks that EPF is leading in the project can be found here.